ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/008_isis_raw_files.md

 - We will **not** develop a `.raw` file filewriter as part of the data streaming work.
 - Only one file output format, `.nxs`, will be supported.
 This will reduce the maintenance burden on the filewriter.
 - Programs which read the data produced by the data acquisition system will only have access to `.nxs` files
-- If a program that currently reads `.raw` files only has been missed, the developers of that program will need to either:
+- For programs which are only capable of reading `.raw` files, the developers of that program will need to either:
   - Modify their program to read `.nxs` files in addition/instead of `.raw` files
   - Write a utility which reads in a `.nxs` file and writes out a corresponding `.raw` file for use by their program. *For avoidance of doubt, we are not proposing to write such a program as part of the data streaming work*.
 - We will need to do work, captured in [datastreaming issue 85](https://github.com/ISISComputingGroup/DataStreaming/issues/85), to work out how to replace the functionality currently performed by the `checksum` NTFS alternate file stream attached to the `.raw` file.
 This may mean generating the checksums required for file-archiving in a different way.